daebfcg/daebfcg.github.io/content/posts/20250704/index.md

 ### Notes

 - One odd thing about this guitar is that it has no sound holes.
 I copied the Value Leader in this respect.
-However, I found is sounds quite a bit better (clearer mids) with the back control plate removed.
-It must need _some_ sound hole for good Helmoltz resonance.
+However, I found is sounds quite a bit better (clearer mids, more high end) with the back control plate removed.
+It must need _some_ sound hole for good Helmholtz resonance.
 The next one will have side sound ports.
 - I would like to make my own wood knobs someday.